miguelcoria94/.map-and-its-importance-within-React/README.md

+#How to start the application

-# cd into ./using-map-with-react
+cd into ./using-map-with-react

-# run command "npm install"
+run command "npm install" to install dependencies

-# start app by running "npm start"
+start app by running "npm start"